-One Percent Sales and Use Tax Increase Extension
+One Percent Sales And Use Tax Increase Extension

-Act 44 of 2009 authorized the City of Philadelphia to temporarily impose a 1% sales and use tax with any monies received from the sales and use tax required to be applied towards payment of the City's MMOs and repayment of amounts deferred with interest.
+Act 205, previously amended by Act 44 of 2009, authorized the City of Philadelphia to temporarily impose a 1% sales and use tax with any monies received from the sales and use tax required to be applied toward payment of the City's MMOs and repayment of amounts deferred with interest.
 The City adopted Bill No. 090244-A, an ordinance imposing the additional 1% sales and use tax for the period August 1, 2009 to June 30, 2014.

-In June of 2014, the City adopted Bill No. 140489, an ordinance which increased the sales and use tax by 1% effective July 1, 2014.
-The distribution of the tax proceeds is determined as follows:
+In June of 2014, the City further amended The Philadelphia Code by adopting Bill No. 140489, an ordinance increasing the sales and use tax by 1% effective July 1, 2014.
+Subsequent to the adopted Bill, state legislation (72 P.S. §7201-B) was passed and implemented by the City, establishing the distribution of the tax proceeds determined as follows: